 A patient's safety should be of utmost concern to all residents and staff.
-For more information, go to: http://kpnet.kp.org:81/california/qmrs/ps/ patient.
-The resident must also inform the patient or patient's guardian of the resident's last day of training and name of supervisor.
+For more information, go to: http://kpnet.kp.org:81/california/qmrs/ps/

-4.02 Provision of Services by a Postdoctoral Resident and Patient Consent
+4.02 Provision of Services by a Postdoctoral Resident & Patient Consent

 The title of a postdoctoral resident in clinical psychology is "Psychology Postdoctoral Resident."
-Each resident must clearly identify their title at the first meeting with any patient or potential
+Each resident will clearly identify their title at the first meeting with any patient or potential patient.

-The resident must then document in the patient's electronic chart that the patient received the information and gave (or refused to give) consent to be seen by the resident.
-The "dot phrase" to be used to note this is ".traineeinformedconsent".
-This dot phrase signifies that "The patient was informed that the undersigned () is a trainee working under the supervision of and other licensed staff members in the Dept. of , Kaiser Permanente Medical Group, Inc. The patient agreed to receive services by the undersigned."
+The resident must also inform the patient or patient's guardian of the resident's last day of training and the name of the resident's primary supervisor.
+The resident must document in the patient's electronic record that the patient received this information and that the patient gave (or refused to give) their consent to be seen by the resident.
+The electronic medical record "dot phrase" used for documenting patient consent in clinical progress notes is ".traineeinformedconsent."
+This dot phrase signifies that:

+• "The patient was informed that the undersigned () is a () working under the supervision of and other licensed staff members in the Department of , Kaiser Permanente Medical Group, Inc. The patient agreed to receive services by the undersigned."